Ukraine in the Eurovision Song Contest 2023: Controversy

-Krutь's appeal against Tvorchi

 Three days after the national final, UA:PBC revealed in a statement that runner-up Krutь appealed against winners Tvorchi regarding the musical accompaniment of the duo's performance, in which a double of the main vocal could be heard, which was against the rules of the national selection.
 The music producer of the national final, Dmytro Shurov, was given the task of assessing the broadcast recording of Tvorchi's performance, and stated that he "does not believe that such non-compliance of the record with the requirements of the rules is essential for evaluating the performance".
 Shurov also noted that the duplicated vocal could also be a technical error due to the difficult production conditions in an underground venue.
 A complaint was also made regarding the distribution of "Heart of Steel" by the label Believe Music, which still operates in Russia, but the organising committee concluded it was not a violation of the rules.
 After considering Krutь's appeal, the committee decided not to cease Tvorchi's participation.